EMSL-MSC/munin/README.md

 - See Data Bags section below in order to configure access to Munin web UI.

 Chef-client:
-- The monitoring server that uses this recipe should have a role named '`monitoring`'.
+- The monitoring server that uses this recipe should have a role named '`munin_monitoring`'.
 This is configurable with an attribute (see below).
 The recipes use search, and narrow the results to nodes in the same `chef_environment`.

 ### Platforms
 - Debian/Ubuntu